How much will college cost?

 Footnotes

-- 1Withdrawals for tuition expenses at a public, private or religious elementary, middle or high school can be withdrawn free from federal tax.
+- 1Withdrawals for Postsecondary Credentialing Expenses and K-12 Expenses can be withdrawn free from federal tax.
 For Illinois taxpayers, these withdrawals may include recapture of tax deduction, state income taxes well as penalties.
 Withdrawals for registered apprenticeship programs and student loans can be withdrawn free from federal and Illinois income tax.
 If you are not an Illinois taxpayer, these withdrawals may include recapture of tax deduction, state income tax as well as penalties.
 You should talk to a qualified professional about how tax provisions affect your circumstances.
 Apprenticeship programs must be registered and certified with the Secretary of Labor under the National Apprenticeship Act.↩

 - 2For Illinois tax purposes, rollovers are permitted from an account to a Roth IRA without incurring federal and state income tax or penalties.
 State tax treatment of a rollover from a 529 plan into a Roth IRA is determined by the state where you file state income tax.
 There are conditions that must be met, including the 529 plan must have been in existence for at least 15 years.